Kong/docs.konghq.com/app/_hub/hbagdi/deck/index.md

 desc: Backup, restore, diff and sync configuration to Kong
 description: |
-  decK helps manage Kong's configuration in a declaratice fashion.
+  decK helps manage Kong's configuration in a declarative fashion.
   It can sync configuration to a running Kong cluster, diff configuration to detect any drift or manual changes and backup your Kong's configuration.
   It also can manage Kong's configuration in a distributed way using tags,